isomerpages/mas-moneysense/_insurance/What To Ask Before Buying Health Insurance.md

 <h4><strong>8 questions to ask your FA representative</strong></h4>
 <ol data-tight="true" class="tight">
 <li>
-<p>I already have MediShield Life and/or ElderShield.
+<p>I already have MediShield Life and/or CareShield Life.
 What kind of health
 insurance policy do you recommend and why?</p>
 </li>
 <li>